saniya8023/ConvoAI/Docs/Architecture.md

 ## Storage

-Browser Local Storage
+## Storage

-Stores:
+The MVP uses browser LocalStorage for lightweight local persistence.

+Currently stores:

-• Notes
+- Personal Notes
-• Conversation titles
-• Conversation history
-• Selected mentors

 No cloud database is used in the MVP.

+Conversation history is intentionally not persisted in this version to keep the experience focused on a single live Conversation Hall session.